Skip to main content

 From Self-Hosting to Sovereign Infrastructure

 While BTCPay Server proved the "self-hosted" model for Bitcoin, PayRam evolves this concept into sovereign infrastructure for the multi-chain, agentic economy.
 It is the censorship-resistant software stack that businesses run on their own servers , connecting directly to the blockchain.
-This makes PayRam a private, permissionless fortress for commerce, allowing any business—from a high-risk iGaming operator to an e-commerce store —to integrate with protocols like x402 and ERC-8004 without asking for permission.
+This makes PayRam a private, permissionless fortress for commerce, allowing any business—from a global merchant to an e-commerce store —to integrate with protocols like x402 and ERC-8004 without asking for permission.

 Enabling Private Stablecoin Payments